-(1) all pull-tab or tipboard deals or paddle ticket cards not bar coded in accordance with this chapter or chapter 297E;
+(1) all pull-tab or tipboard deals, paddle ticket cards, or raffle boards not bar coded in accordance with this chapter or chapter 297E;

-(2) all pull-tab or tipboard deals in the possession of any unlicensed person, firm, or organization;
+(2) all pull-tab or tipboard deals or raffle boards in the possession of any unlicensed person, firm, or organization;

-(3) any container used for the storage and display of any contraband pull-tab or tipboard deals as defined in clauses (1) and (2);
+(3) any container used for the storage and display of any contraband pull-tab or tipboard deals or raffle boards as defined in clauses (1) and (2);

-(4) all currency, checks, and other things of value used for pull-tab or tipboard transactions not expressly permitted under this chapter, and any cash drawer, cash register, or any other container used for illegal pull-tab or tipboard transactions including its contents;
+(4) all currency, checks, and other things of value used for pull-tab, tipboard, or raffle board transactions not expressly permitted under this chapter, and any cash drawer, cash register, or any other container used for illegal pull-tab, tipboard, or raffle board transactions including its contents;

-(5) any device including, but not limited to, motor vehicles, trailers, snowmobiles, airplanes, and boats used, with the knowledge of the owner or of a person operating with the consent of the owner, for the storage or transportation of more than five pull-tab or tipboard deals that are contraband under this subdivision.
-When pull-tabs and tipboards are being transported in the course of interstate commerce between locations outside this state, the pull-tab and tipboard deals are not contraband, notwithstanding the provisions of clauses (1) and (12);
+(5) any device including, but not limited to, motor vehicles, trailers, snowmobiles, airplanes, and boats used, with the knowledge of the owner or of a person operating with the consent of the owner, for the storage or transportation of more than five pull-tab or tipboard deals or raffle boards that are contraband under this subdivision.
+When pull-tabs, tipboards, or raffle boards are being transported in the course of interstate commerce between locations outside this state, the pull-tab and tipboard deals or raffle boards are not contraband, notwithstanding the provisions of clauses (1) and (12);